demonh3x/demonh3x.github.io/_posts/2015-03-05-optimizing-the-communication.md

 *Going back to the analogy: this is making the listener to understand and respond faster.*

-The [transformation priority premise][tpp] suggests you do the steps that require less effort firts.
+The [transformation priority premise][tpp] suggests you do the steps that require less effort first.
 By doing that, the code was evolving smoother and faster.

 [tpp]: http://blog.8thlight.com/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html

 Vim usage
 =========
-At some point, if you are really confortable with the previous aspects, the text editor may get in the way of transmitting the information to the computer.
+At some point, if you are really comfortable with the previous aspects, the text editor may get in the way of transmitting the information to the computer.

 Learning to use vim feels counterintuitive.
 Just to get as productive in vim as in your current text editor, you have to learn a lot of shortcuts and be confortable with the modes.
 That takes time and practice.
 [Vim Adventures][vima] is an interesting way to learn it.